Degree Requirements | Vision Science (MS)

 All MS Thesis must be successfully defended and revised before the thesis committee sign off on the Thesis Signature Form.

-A file of complete written thesis approved by the thesis committee must be submitted to the Director of the Vision Science Graduate Program before awarded of the degree.
+A file of a complete written thesis approved by the thesis committee must be submitted to the Director of the Vision Science Graduate Program before awarded of the degree.
 Please see the thesis submission guideline.

 Full-time and part-time status